melba-journal/submission/README.md

 ### Camera ready

 1. Switch the template option to `accepted` in the first lines of the latex: `\usepackage[accepted]{melba}`;
-1. populate the `\melbaheading` command [as instructed in the latex comments](https://github.com/melba-journal/submission/blob/master/latex/melba-sample.tex#L29) with the information provided by the publishing editor ;
+1. populate the `\melbaheading` command [as instructed in the latex comments](https://github.com/melba-journal/submission/blob/master/latex/melba-sample.tex#L29) with the information provided by the publishing editor;
-1. complete the **Ethical Standards** and **Conflicts of Interest** sections at the end of the paper ;
+1. complete the **Ethical Standards** and **Conflicts of Interest** sections at the end of the paper;
 1. upload your final pdf version via the [Discussions](https://help.scholasticahq.com/article/117-how-do-discussions-work) page;
-1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [Melba website](https://www.melba-journal.1org) ;
+1. please also provide a representative, high-resolution image of your paper—this will act as a graphical abstract on the [Melba website](https://www.melba-journal.1org);
+1. (Optional) authors can also send a video presentation of their paper, that would be embedded into the website.

+Nowadays, Melba publishes directly the papers (as opposed to initially being an arXiv-overlay), but it is still preferred that authors also upload their papers in arXiv (and other archive repository when relevant, e.g. HAL).
-1. (Optional) authors can also send a vid1e that route for submission to MELBA), please update that version instead of creating a new arXiv submission.
+**When submitting to arXiv, if a pre-print already exists, please update it instead of creating a new arXiv submission.**

-Please pay attention to the following fields (`YYYY:NNN` is the melba paper ID that has been communicated earlier by the publishing editor):
+Please pay attention to the following fields (`YYYY:NNN` is the Melba paper ID that has been communicated earlier by the publishing editor):

 | Field | Value  |
 |-------|--------|